lwh1/lwh1.github.io/_pages/about.md

   - /about.html
 ---

 Hello, here is **Wenhai Lai (赖文海)**.
-I'm now a PhD student at The Chinese University of HongKong, Shenzhen, under the supervision of [Prof. Kaiming Shen](https://kaimingshen.github.io/index.html).
-My research interests includes intelligent reflecting surface, machine learning algorithms and their application in wireless communication.
-I would be glad if you want to discuss above topics with me.
+I'm now a PhD student at The Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Kaiming Shen](https://kaimingshen.github.io/index.html).
+My research interests include intelligent reflecting surface, machine learning algorithms and their application in wireless communication.
+I would be happy to discuss the above topics with you.

 Education
 ======